FECAL MICROBIOTA TRANSPLANT

 Dr. Shapira-Frommer leads Sheba’s Ella Lemelbaum Immuno-Oncology Institute – a center of knowledge and excellence that implements some of the world’s most advanced and unique treatment methodologies for melanoma and other skin cancers.

 Today a renowned melanoma expert, Dr. Shapira-Frommer received her medical degree from Tel Aviv University in 2004 and started working at Sheba soon after, specializing in oncology.

 Senior Oncologist at the Ella Lemelbaum Immuno-Oncology Institute

 Dr. Asher is a senior physician and oncology specialist at Sheba’s Ella Lemelbaum Immuno-Oncology Institute.
 He received his medical degree from the University of Bologna, Italy, in 2009, where he graduated with distinction.

 Dr. Asher focuses on clinical diagnosis, management, and treatment of melanoma patients and is involved in the research of Immuno-therapeutic agent toxicity profiles and combinations.

 Holistic healing at sheba

 At Sheba, cancer patients benefit from world-class medicine provided with a personal touch.
 Our care professionals look beyond disease – considering all aspects of well-being, including physical, emotional, and social needs.
 We care about every patient’s experience, offering all-inclusive services under one roof on our vast campus.
-Every patient is also assigned a personal medical coordinator from the International Medical Tourism Division, who provides assistance throughout every step of the treatment.
+Every patient is also assigned a personal medical coordinator from the Global patient services, who provides assistance throughout every step of the treatment.